-- A lump sum cash payment equal to 100% for Dr. Pons, or 75% for Mr. Garcia, Dr. Randolph and Ms. Pinto, of the named executive officer's base salary as in effect immediately before such termination; and - Company-paid group health, dental and vision coverage under COBRA for the named executive officer and his or her eligible dependents for up to twelve months for Dr. Pons, or nine months for Mr. Garcia, Dr. Randolph and Ms. Pinto.
+- A lump sum cash payment equal to 100% for Dr. Pons, or 75% for Mr. Garcia and Dr. Randolph, of the named executive officer's base salary as in effect immediately before such termination; and - Company-paid group health, dental and vision coverage under COBRA for the named executive officer and their eligible dependents for up to twelve months for Dr. Pons, or nine months for Mr. Garcia and Dr. Randolph.

-If, during the change in control period, the named executive officer's employment with us is terminated by us without cause (as defined in the Severance Agreement, and excluding by reason of his or her death or disability) or by the named executive officer for good reason (as defined in the Severance Agreement), the named executive officer will receive the following severance payments and benefits if he or she timely executes and does not revoke a separation agreement and release of claims in our favor:
+If, during the change in control period, the named executive officer's employment with us is terminated by us without cause (as defined in the Severance Agreement, and excluding by reason of their death or disability) or by the named executive officer for good reason (as defined in the Severance Agreement), the named executive officer will receive the following severance payments and benefits if they timely execute and do not revoke a separation agreement and release of claims in our favor:

-- A lump sum cash payment equal to 150% for Dr. Pons, or 100% for Mr. Garcia, Dr. Randolph and Ms. Pinto, of the named executive officer's base salary as in effect immediately before such termination or if greater, the base salary in effect immediately before our change in control; - A lump sum cash payment equal to 150% for Dr. Pons, or 100% for Mr. Garcia, Dr. Randolph and Ms. Pinto, of the named executive officer's target bonus opportunity as in effect immediately before such termination or if greater, the target bonus opportunity in effect immediately before our change in control; - Company-paid group health, dental and vision coverage under COBRA for the named executive officer and his or her eligible dependents for up to eighteen months for Dr. Pons, or twelve months for Mr. Garcia, Dr. Randolph and Ms. Pinto; and - 100% accelerated vesting and exercisability of the outstanding and unvested Company equity awards (other than Company equity awards subject to performance-based vesting criteria) granted to the named executive officer.
+- A lump sum cash payment equal to 150% for Dr. Pons, or 100% for Mr. Garcia and Dr. Randolph, of the named executive officer's base salary as in effect immediately before such termination or if greater, the base salary in effect immediately before our change in control; - A lump sum cash payment equal to 150% for Dr. Pons, or 100% for Mr. Garcia and Dr. Randolph, of the named executive officer's target bonus opportunity as in effect immediately before such termination or if greater, the target bonus opportunity in effect immediately before our change in control; - Company-paid group health, dental and vision coverage under COBRA for the named executive officer and their eligible dependents for up to eighteen months for Dr. Pons, or twelve months for Mr. Garcia and Dr. Randolph; and - 100% accelerated vesting and exercisability of the outstanding and unvested Company equity awards (other than Company equity awards subject to performance-based vesting criteria) granted to the named executive officer.